 FAQS ABOUT BAPTISM AND CONFIRMATION

-If you were not baptized as a child and want to make a commitment of faith, you might consider adult baptism or you can be baptized and confirmed in the same service or baptized shortly before your confirmation.
+If you were not baptised as a child and want to make a commitment of faith, you might consider adult baptism or you can be baptised and confirmed in the same service or baptised shortly before your confirmation.
 You should discuss this with the minister.